vokal/vip/README.md

 ## Usage

+### Getting resized images

-Images are served up with a URI that contains a bucket name, as well as a unique identifier for the image:
+Images are served up with a URI that contains a bucket name, as well as a unique identifier for the image: `http://images.example.com/mybucket/5272a0e7d0d9813e21`.

-        images.example.com/mybucket/5272a0e7d0d9813e21

 When images are requested they are placed into an in-memory cache to make repeated requests for that image faster.

 You can resize an image on the fly by providing an `?s=X` parameter that specifies a maximum width for the image.
-For example, if you want to resize an image down to a 160 pixel thumbnail:
+For example, if you want to resize an image down to a 160 pixel thumbnail: `http://images.example.com/mybucket/5272a0e7d0d9813e21?s=160`.
+Resized images may also be center-cropped by passing `?c=true` in the querystring: `images.example.com/mybucket/5272a0e7d0d9813e21?s=160&c=true`.

-        images.example.com/mybucket/5272a0e7d0d9813e21?s=160

-Resized images may also be center-cropped by passing `?c=true` in the querystring:

-        images.example.com/mybucket/5272a0e7d0d9813e21?s=160&c=true

 The thumbnail will then be cached to both `groupcache` and S3.
 If the image leaves the in-memory cache it will not need to be resized again.

 For performance reasons, `vip` has a configurable maximum width, set via the environment variable `VIP_MAX_WIDTH`.
 You'll want to balance your own app's needs with memory needed to cache larger images, though the default max is a reasonable 720 pixels.

-You can also limit the maximum filesize that `vip` can accept by specifying `VIP_SIZE_LIMIT` in megabytes (e.g. `VIP_SIZE_LIMIT=10`).
-The default is 5MB, which is sufficient for JPEG photos from most mobile devices.
+### Uploading images

 Images are uploaded through `vip` to generate the serving URL.
-Upload requests should have the image encoded as the body. `Content-Type` and authentication headers will also need to be provided.
-The route for uploads is: `images.example.com/upload/mybucket`
+Upload requests should have the raw binary data of the image encoded as the body. `Content-Type` and authentication headers will also need to be provided.
+The route for uploads is: `images.example.com/upload/mybucket`.

 This will upload the supplied image into `mybucket` and return a JSON-encoded serving URL:
 ```json